obarrilero/sambuca/README.md

         $ deactivate

 ## Testing
-- Tests are implemented with the pytest and tox frameworks, with integration into the setup.py script :
+- Tests are implemented with pytest, with integration into the setup.py script :

         $ python setup.py tests

-- Tox tests appear to be working on bragg-l.
-The tox.ini file is hardcoded to Python locations on bragg-l.
-It will need updating to test in other locations.
-    - It requires tox installed into your sambuca virtual environment :

-        $ workon sambuca
-        $ pip install tox
-- tox is the preferred test runner, as it runs all unit tests against both Python 2.7 and 3.4
+- The tox framework was tested, as it provides automated testing against multiple Python versions (2 & 3).
+However, tox did not work correctly with the system-site-packages setting.
+The system-site-packages setting is required to access the system packages numpy and scipy.
+Compiling these packages is difficult and makes the use of fully encapsulated virtual enviroments problematic.
+    - A workaround is to create separate virtual environments based on Python 2.7 and Python 3.4, and then run the tests within both environments.
+      A helper script makes this easier.
 ## Documentation
 *Todo:* Link to documentation (ReadTheDocs?)